ryasmi/Graph/README.md

 ## 1 Installation
 Reference the [raw Github version](https://raw.github.com/ryansmith94/Graph/master/build/release.min.js) of [release.min.js](https://www.github.com/ryansmith94/Graph/blob/master/build/release.min.js) in your code.

+Graph is also available as a node package called "micro-graph".
+You can install it to your local repository using `npm install micro-graph --save-dev` and you can use the library with node by using `var graph = require("micro-graph").graph;` in your JavaScript file.

 ## 2 Getting Started
 To create a new graph, use the global "graph" function.
 ```JavaScript